kcnorton/Encryptor/README.md

 # Encryptor User Manual

 ## Use
 Encryptor takes a message as input and outputs an encrypted message based on the chosen alphabet and shift number by the user.
 It can also decrypt a message that has been encrypted with a Normal English alphabet.
+The decryption is based on the letter 'e' being the most common used letter in the English alphabet.

 ## Steps
 * Type a message you want to encrypt into the space right of "Message:".
 The message must contain at least one letter.